-Taking it back to 2009, Leo Romero discusses the genesis of grinding up handrails throughout filming for Emerica‘s Stay Gold.
+Taking it back to 2009, Leo Romero discusses the genesis of grinding up handrails throughout filming for his part in Emerica‘s Stay Gold.

 Imprinting memorable tricks onto skateboarding’s audiovisual tapestry is a hallmark of a strong video part.
 Leo Romero, however, defined an entire subgenre of skateboarding in Stay Gold, Emerica’s 2009 full-length video, by grinding up a handful of waist-height handrails.
 Inspired by an etnies BMX video, coupled with his party move for skating demos, Leo’s name remains synonymous with flipping the script on handrail skating even some fifteen years later.
 In this excerpt from his interview in Closer Skateboarding #6 — ‘An Audience with Leo Romero’ — he reflects on those days.